XRPLF/rippled/src/README.md

 ## protobuf

-Ripple's fork of protobuf doesn't have any actual changes, but since the upstream repository uses SVN, we have created a Git version to use with the git-subtree command.
+Ripple's fork of protobuf.
+We've changed some names in order to support the unity-style of build (a single .cpp addded to the project, instead of linking to a separately built static library).

 Repository
 ```